-Your child is cranky, running a fever and is developing a rash on their little body.
-You contact your pediatrician’s office because they also won’t eat, only to soon learn that their lack of appetite is due to mouth sores from hand, foot and mouth disease.
+Your child is cranky, running a fever and developing a rash.
+Once they start refusing to eat, you contact your pediatrician’s office — only to learn that this lack of appetite is due to mouth sores from a common but highly infectious childhood illness, hand, foot and mouth disease.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy